holepunchto/bare-atomics/README.md

 #### `mutex.handle`

-An `External` with a pointer to the underlying mutex handle.
+A `SharedArrayBuffer` with the underlying mutex handle.

 #### `mutex.held`